In which the Carlyle Club makes a French connection.

 Anti-racism, moreover, translates into a racial obsession and contradicts itself, since its partisans deny the existence of races.
 In promoting open borders and dogmatically encouraging multi-racial society, anti-racists end up objectively provoking racism.

 Controversial, perhaps.
 On the other hand, a well received post at a popular “anti-racist” blog is titled ‘Why I hate white “anti-racists”’ (2008).
-If your own definition of “anti-racism” differs from Faye’s definition, how do you account for this?
-(As an exercise, you might swap “black” and “white,” and see how the pervasive sarcasm strikes you.)
-Emphasis in original:
+If your own definition of “anti-racism” differs from M. Faye’s, how do you account for this?
+(As an exercise, swap “black” and “white,” and see how the sarcasm strikes you.)

-In “I am not a white bitch”… Beth Rankin complains about being “ostracized” for being white.
+In “I am not a white bitch,” senior Beth Rankin complains about being “ostracized” for being white.
 She claims she wants to be “united” in the “fight against prejudice.”

 The problem is that the black people are being mean to her.
 No, really!
 And undoubtedly that’s what’s stopping her from being a good anti-racist.